2011 transfer of Veigar Páll Gunnarsson: Criticism of Stabæk's ranking on the Fair Play table

 On 2 December 2011, NFF released the Fair Play table for the 2011 Tippeligaen with Stabæk positioned on a fourth place, behind Tromsø, Molde and Rosenborg.
 Since the three first teams on the Norwegian Fair Play rank already have qualified for European competition, Stabæk will receive a berth in the first qualifying round of 2012–13 UEFA Europa League if Norway are among the top three nations on UEFA Fair Play ranking which will be released in May 2012.

-Roald Bruun-Hansen, the managing director of Brann stated that it does not match his perception of Fair Play when a club investigated for corruption get a Fair Play-berth, and suggested that Sarpsborg 08 gets the Fair Play-berth if Stabæk are convicted.
-Svein Graff, "informasjonsjef" in NFF, told TV2 that NFF are open to reconsider Stabæks Fair Play-berth, and that there are examples from other European nations where clubs have been excluded from UEFA competition because they have committed administrative criminal violations.
+Roald Bruun-Hansen, the managing director of Brann aid that awarding a Fair Play berth to a club under investigation for alleged financial misconduct was inconsistent with his understanding of fair play, and suggested that Sarpsborg 08 should receive the berth if Stabæk were found responsible.
+Svein Graff, the NFF’s communications director, told TV 2 that the association was open to reconsidering Stabæk’s Fair Play berth and that clubs in other European countries had been excluded from UEFA competitions after being found responsible for administrative or regulatory violations.
 The Stabæk-player Mikkel Diskerud claimed that the team had been treated unfairly by the NFF.